Jernskegg/CI-portfolio-Textabase/README.md

 As a user I want to upvote a comment I like.

+As a User I want to edit my post to correct written errors.

+As a User I want to check certain types of posts

 As a User I want to make a post to share my thoughts.

-As a Admin I want to remove a post that broke the board rules.
+As an Admin I want to remove a post that broke the board rules.

-As a Admin I want to edit a post to fix a post.
+As an Admin I want to edit a post to fix a post.

 # Features